m-haisham/novelsave/README.md

   --force-create     force create epub
   --force-meta       force update metadata

-credentials:
+authentication:
-  --username USERNAME  username or email field --password PASSWORD  password field
-  --cookies-chrome     use cookies from chrome --cookies-firefox    use cookies from firefox
+  --username USERNAME  username or email field --password PASSWORD  password field; not recommended, refer to README for more details --cookies-chrome     use cookies from chrome --cookies-firefox    use cookies from firefox --force-login        remove existing cookies and login

 config:
   -d DIR, --dir DIR  directory for saving novels